 The Operating Order is a planned sequence of operating actions (or a single action) that has been compiled in an approved format.

-An Isolation (De-isolation) Instruction is a list of issuer applied safety measures(IASMs) (not sequenced) compiled in an approved format required to isolate or de-isolate a defined asset or equipment.
+An Isolation (De-isolation) Instruction is a list of nonsequential operating instructions compiled in an approved format required to isolate or de-isolate defined plant or equipment.